Greedycell/.github/profile/README.md

-# 👋 Welcome to the Greedycell page!
+# 👋 Welcome to Greedycell!
 ---

 ## Active Projects